Alternative Education Programs

 Northampton and Accomack Counties

-- Focus: Located at two sites, the program can accommodate up to 20 students in grades 6-12.
-Targeted are skills associated with goal setting, parental involvement, decision-making, counseling, and instructional progress.
-There is collaboration with community agencies to assist in appropriately addressing the varied needs of the students served.
-These needs may include additional instructional supports for students, behavioral supports, and assistance with medication management as warranted.
-The ultimate goals for students served in the programs are to transition them back to their home school and/or transition them for successful entry into the world of work after achieving their diploma.
+- Focus: Located at two sites (Northampton and Accomack), the program in Northampton can accommodate up to 20 students in grades 6-12; while the program in Accomack County can accommodate up to 15 students in grades 9-12.
+The instructional targets for both programs focus on skills associated with goal setting, parental involvement, decision-making, counseling, and instructional progress.
+Collaboration with community agencies to assist in appropriately addressing the varied needs of the students served is a significant component of both programs.
+Additional supports may include academic and behavioral support and assistance with medication management as warranted.
+The ultimate goals for students served in the programs are to transition them back to their home school and/or transition them for successful entry into the world of work after achieving their diploma which may include successful completion of a GED.

 Northampton County Public Schools